crotwell/TauP/src/doc/sphinx/source/calculations.rst

-which is slightly larger than the geodetic distance between an earthquake at due north (30,0) of the same station, 29.86 degrees and slightly smaller than the geodetic distance from an earthquake due east (30,0), 30.03 degreres, using the WGS84 ellipsoid.
+which is slightly larger than the geodetic distance between an earthquake at due north (30,0) of the same station, 29.86 degrees and slightly smaller than the geodetic distance from an earthquake due east (30,0), 30.03 degrees, using the WGS84 ellipsoid.
 The `best` method of calculating distance from latitude and longitude will depend on the phases of interest and the area of interest.
 Because TauP is